-PSHE is taught as a discrete lesson in every class, every week, in four-week blocks, although opportunities are always found to extend this learning in other curriculum subjects and through assembly, events, visits and visitors.
-Lesson planning is supported by references in the programme of study to many sources, such as the NSPCC, CEOP Thinkuknow, PSHE Association, and Dimensions 3D PSHE Curriculum lesson plans.
+PSHE is taught as a discrete lesson in every class, every week, although opportunities are always found to extend this learning in other curriculum subjects and through assembly, events, visits and visitors.
 We are mindful to ensure that resources are up to date, particularly with relation to online safety.